carpentries-lab/metagenomics-analysis/_episodes/07-Diversity-tackled-with-R.md

 different ideas, desires, and fears ¡How wonderful things will be made out of an artist with such hands!*
   -Ode to multidisciplinarity

-Species diversity, is the number of species that are represented in a certain community.
+Species diversity, in it's must simple definition is the number of species in a particular area and their relative abundance (eveness).
 Once we know the taxonomic composition of our metagenomes, we can do diversity analyses.
 Here we will talk about the two most used diversity metrics, α diversity (within one metagenome) and β (across metagenomes).

-- α Diversity: Can be represented as the richness (*i.e.* number of different species in an environment) and abundance(*i.e.* the number of individuals of each species inside the environment).
+- α Diversity: Can be represented as the richness (*i.e.* number of different species in an environment) and abundance of hte species in the area(*i.e.* the number of individuals of each species inside the environment).
 It can be measured by calculating a diversity index such as Shannon's, Simpson's, Chao1, etc.

 <a href="{{ page.root }}/fig/03-07-01.png">